 - Offers a vista to learn more about your customers

-- Responses help to monitor customer activity, track behaviour and improve campaign
+- Responses help to monitor customer activity, track customer behavior, and improve campaign

 How to Create an SMS Marketing Strategy?